 I graduated from Newcastle University with a degree in Business Management.
-During my studies, I took part in a number of spring, summer and off-cycle internships at Goldman Sachs and Deal Globe, as I pursued my goal of a career in investment management.
-These roles drew on and helped develop the foundation of my technical, analytical and problem-solving skills - but above all, confirmed my interest in the investments industry.
-The Investment20/20 scheme then gave me the opportunity to apply these skills over a longer time-horizon and opened my eyes to the sheer breadth of career opportunities available beyond those I was exposed to within investment management.
+During my studies, I took part in a few internships that confirmed my interest in the investments industry.
+Investment20/20 then gave me the opportunity to enter the industry and opened my eyes to the sheer breadth of career opportunities available beyond those that I had been aware of.

 What are your future aspirations?